microsoft/playwright/docs/src/intro-js.md

 Playwright can either be used as a part of the Playwright Test test runner (this guide), or as a [Playwright Library](./library.md).

-Playwright Test was created specifically to accommodate the needs of the end-to-end testing.
-It does everything you would expect from the regular test runner, and more.
-Playwright test allows to:
+Playwright Test was created specifically to accommodate the needs of end-to-end testing.
+It does everything you would expect from a regular test runner, and more.
+Playwright Test allow you to:

 - Run tests across all browsers.
 - Execute tests in parallel.
 - Enjoy context isolation out of the box.
-- Capture videos, screenshots and other artifacts on failure.
+- Capture videos, screenshots, and other artifacts on failure.
 - Integrate your POMs as extensible fixtures.

 <br/>